Overview

 Cordial's API gives you access to virtually all of the platform's functionality, such as importing and exporting contacts, event, order, product, and message data—as well as sending batch and triggered messages and other job-related activities.

-Here some recommended articles to get you started with our API:
+These articles will help get you started with our API:

 In our documentation, API calls are grouped according to the following categories: